sowmya-dev/ChatHouse/README.md

   `git clone https://github.com/sowmya-dev/ChatHouse.git`

 ## Install the Dependencies
-* From your terminal, go inside the abusive-text-detector directory
+* From your terminal, go inside the ChatHouse directory

-  `cd abusive-text-detector`
+  `cd ChatHouse`

 * Install the required dependencies